mjang/cobalt-product-public-docs/content/en/Getting started/glossary.md

 You may have multiple screens of an archtype.
 For example, you may have 10 mobile screens for the onboarding archtype.

+## Single-page Application

+For more information, see https://developer.mozilla.org/en-US/docs/Glossary/SPA

 ## User Role

 A User Role specifies the permissions or privileges associated with a user.
 Common examples of User Roles include: